 Plain English Breakdown

-The HEALTH Act establishes a new standing committee in the House of Representatives called the Committee on Health to handle healthcare-related issues.
+This resolution creates a new standing committee in the U.S. House of Representatives called the Committee on Health and moves specific health-related topics from two existing committees to this new one.

 What This Bill Does

-- Creates a new standing committee named the Committee on Health within the House of Representatives.
+- Establishes the Committee on Health as an official, permanent group within the House of Representatives.

-- Gives this new committee responsibility for biomedical research and development, including the Food and Drug Administration (FDA).
+- Assigns responsibility for biomedical research and development, including oversight of the Food and Drug Administration, to the new committee.

-- Removes certain topics from other committees such as the Committee on Education and the Workforce and the Committee on Energy and Commerce.
+- Removes these specific topics from the current jurisdiction of the Committee on Education and the Workforce.

 Who It Names or Affects